tilt-dev/tilt.build/docs/using_tilt_extensions.md

 Tilt doesn't support versioning of extensions currently.
 If you are interested in versioning, [let us know](https://tilt.dev/contact).

 ## Next Steps
-If you have an idea for a new extension, [give us a shout](https://tilt.dev/contact).
-If you'd like to create a new extension, visit [Writing Tilt Extensions](writing_tilt_extensions.html).
+If you have an extension request, [give us a shout](https://tilt.dev/contact).
+If you'd like to contribute a new extension, visit [Writing Tilt Extensions](writing_tilt_extensions.html).